Project Tracking: What Is It & How Does It Benefit Your Business

 Below, we’ve taken some of our must-have features for project management that any project tracking master can’t be without.
 When choosing your PM software, keep an eye out for:

-Time-tracking is essential for establishing manageable deadlines and monitoring project milestones.
+So many companies fail at time tracking but it is essential for establishing manageable deadlines and monitoring project milestones.
 Besides that, it helps to track each participant’s progress and workload.

 Sometimes project management tools don’t have in-built time-tracking features but possess all the necessary project management tools.
 In this case, project managers often opt for time-trackers in the form of app extensions.

-By the way, Everhour is one of these outstanding time-tracking solutions that provide PMs with some more functionality.
+By the way, Everhour is one of these outstanding time tracking solutions that provide PMs with some more functionality.
 You can even use it as a stand-alone app for project management if you work for small or medium-sized businesses.

 Project reporting system